-According to the court filings and police:
+According to the court filings from last week's crash and police:

 Both were taken to HCMC.
 One of the females suffered a head injury, while the other had "minor burn marks caused by contact with the concrete" and some bleeding, the charges read.

 About five minutes later and a half-mile to the west, Sullivan stopped her car momentarily, then drove alongside a man and a woman in their 30s walking on a sidewalk.
-She then sped up and hit both of them once they entered the crosswalk at Emerson Avenue S.
+She then sped up and hit both of them once they entered the crosswalk at Emerson Avenue South.

 Sullivan's car "accelerated to a high speed and plowed directly into them," the criminal complaint read, based on video from the area.